 A dental flipper is a small removable denture, and it is just ONE design of partial plate.
 Flipper teeth usually replace only one or two teeth.
+A dental flipper is mostly made up of a pink acrylic plate that fits up into the roof of your mouth (your palate).
 The name "flipper" is a north american expression.
-It refers to the fact that the shape of the denture sometimes resembles a small flipper on a dolphin; it's also possible to "flip" the little plate out of position with your tongue.
+It refers to the fact that the shape of the acrylic palate on the denture sometimes resembles a small flipper on a dolphin; Also, it's possible to "flip" the little plate out of position with your tongue.

 "Dental flipper" and "partial plate" can mean exactly the same thing, but the words "partial plate" are really a more general expression meaning any denture that replaces some teeth rather than all the teeth.